 New Year’s Eve summit

-Climb Mount Kilimanjaro this New Year’s Eve and Follow Alice into 2020 with your friends above the clouds
+Climb Mount Kilimanjaro this New Year’s Eve and Follow Alice into the new year with your friends above the clouds

 Gorilla trek in Uganda